No grade and I apologize for sloppy formatting, it's bloggers fault.

 A Paiute shaman, known as Wovoka claimed to have had a vision of the second coming of Christ, along with a warning about the evils that the white man was bringing.
 This new movement taught that the suffering of the Indians was brought upon themselves for their sins and that an apocalypse was coming.
 After the earth was recreated, the Indians would be the sole survivors, and the lands and the animals would be restored as the Indians had previously known before the arrival of the white man.
 Salvation for the Indian would only occur after they had cleansed themselves of the white man’s ways.
 Believers in this new faith were encouraged to meditate, pray, chant, to often ritually cleanse themselves, and participate in the “Ghost Dance”, something white observers had described as indecent and demoralizing.
 As the fear of an Indian rebellion occurred to the white man, the government stepped in to make this new movement illegal.
 (3 The second category, “Accommodationist Movements”, are new religions that come from traditions that already have a long established and developed to suit a new cultural context.
 An example of this type of movement is Christian Science.
 This religion was created by Mary Baker Eddy after she had experienced a cure to an ailment of hers while reading about the faith healing of Jesus in the Bible.
 She then researched the Bible more in depth to record her beliefs in what later became her book, “Science and Health

 with Key to the Scriptures”.
 Christian Scientists still place great importance upon the Bible and the resurrection of Jesus as Christians do.
 The important difference between Christian Science and regular Christianity, is Eddy’s belief that matter does not exist, that creation is perfect, that sin, sickness, and death do not exist unless we put belief into them.
 Therefore, Christian Scientists believe that they can overcome any illness by faith alone, usually refusing modern medical treatment, yet the Church still leaves it up to the individual to decide for themselves whether or not they should pursue modern medicine.
+Other significant features of Christian Science is that: God is referred to as “Father-Mother”, that the teachings of Christian Science are equivalent to the Holy Spirit, that the use of the word trinity implies polytheism and therefore rejects this usage, that salvation is the triumph over sin, sickness, and death, and that heaven and hell are states of mind.

 The Christian Science Church does not have an ordained clergy, is administrated through a six member Board of Directors, read from both the Bible and Ms. Eddy’s Science and Health with Key to the Scriptures, and do not practice the sacraments of the Christian Church.
 (2).